Overstuffed School Schedules vs. The Learning Lifestyle

 * SAT is a trademark of the College Entrance Examination Board, which was not involved in the production of, and does not endorse, this website or product

-You might also enjoy Houseplants and Homeschool Moms.
+You might also enjoy Houseplants, Homeschool, and the Mid-Year Blahs.